shapeintheglass/DanielleRandomizer/modinfo.md

 [*]Randomize station - Shuffles the connections between various parts of the station.
 [*]More guns - Adds more guns to the loot table.
 Some exotic variants use typhon organs as ammo.
 Make sure not to recycle the organs by mistake!
 [*]Make humans wander - Alters human AI so that their idle behavior is to wander rather than stand in place.
 Intended to be used with "typhon to humans" option to add some realism.
+[*](new in 0.31) Randomize emotions - Assigns a random facial expression to every line of dialog.
+Weirdly, most conversations still make sense no matter whether the NPC looks surprised, scared, happy, etc so it's hard to tell if this is actually working.
+[*](new in 0.31) Randomize fabrication plan cost - Non-intelligently randomizes the materials requirement for every fab plan.
+Note that this can potentially create fab plans with 0 cost, although it is unlikely.
+[*](new in 0.31) Microgravity in all maps - Turns every map that would normally be 1G into a 0G zone.
+Probably not playable.
+Not recommended for serious playthroughs.
+[*](new in 0.31) Gravity in GUTS and exterior - Adds gravity to the GUTS and Exterior.
+If both this and "enable microgravity everywhere" are on, GUTS and Exterior will have gravity.
+Definitely not playable.
+For masochists only.
+[*](new in 0.31) Custom starting map (for testing purposes only) - A WIP feature that is a little broken but at least functions in terms of starting you in the given map.
+Intended for testing purposes only.
+This currently works by swapping the given map with the neuromod division.
+Saving may not work, and story triggers may not occur.
+[*](new in 0.31) Game token overrides (for testing purposes only)- Specify initial starting values for any game tokens you wish (both level and global).
+If you don't know what game tokens are, you don't need this feature.
+Intended for testing purposes only.
 [/list]

 [size=4]Loot in Morgan's Apartment[/size]